the practical kitchen

 Practical Tips & Recipe Notes

-This happens to brioche when it is under proofed before baking.
-The crust will set in place on the outside before the dough has finished expanding, causing a torn texture along one or both sides of the loaf around the rim of the pan.
-It will still be delicious!
+• If your brioche looks like it tore along the top or side of the pan in the oven then it was likely underproofed.
+During baking, the crust sets in place on the outside before the dough has finished expanding, causing a torn texture along one or both sides of the loaf around the rim of the pan.
+Don't worry — it will still be delicious!

 TL;DR — Recipe Summary